Home > Disability Inclusion > Accessible Social Media > Alt text vs Image Descriptions (Untangling The Differences)

 But that’s not all.

-But, what’s the difference between alt text and image descriptions?
+Untangling the differences between alt text and image descriptions

 People often mix up alt text and image descriptions, but they’re actually not the same thing.